Organ donation law in England has changed

-From 20 May 2020, organ donation in England will move to an 'opt out' system.
+Organ donation in England has changed to an 'opt out' system.
 You may also hear it referred to as 'Max and Keira's Law'.

-You still have a choice if you want to be an organ donor or not when you die.
+You still have a choice about whether or not you wish to become a donor and your faith, beliefs and culture will continue to be respected.
 Get the facts about organ donation to help you decide.

 We are asking everyone to: